rchain-community/Korea-Workshop/README.md

 About
 ======
-Materials and resources for the RChain Korea Workshoip 10-14 December 2018
+Materials and resources for the RChain Korea Workshop 10-14 December 2018

 Students may add resources here.
 Including [translations](translations.md).